Last Updated on October 30, 2022.

 - You should discuss cage recommendations with your breeder prior to purchasing a new home for your pet.

-- Plan on purchasing a cage from your breeder (who will appreciate your support) or have your hedgehog’s cage completely setup BEFORE bringing your hedgehog home.
-A good breeder should be able to show you the proper set up and provide you with everything needed.
+- Plan on purchasing a cage from your breeder (who will appreciate your support) or have your hedgehog’s cage completely set up BEFORE bringing your hedgehog home.

 - Your hedgehog’s cage MUST have a solid bottom.
-Hedgehogs’ feet are very different than other animals that can tolerate a wire bottom.
+Hedgehogs’ feet are very different from other animals that can tolerate a wire bottom.

 - Some enclosures have an open top.
 An adventurous hedgehog may try to escape.
 We believe it is easier and safer to prevent an escape than to locate a missing hedgehog.